Scaling Laws and Spectra of Shallow Neural Networks in the Feature Learning Regime: Conclusion

 \section{Conclusion}

 We studied a theoretical framework for scaling laws in shallow networks with feature learning by mapping them to sparse vector and low-rank matrix estimation.
 This allowed us to derive a comprehensive phase diagram for the excess risk scaling laws, uncovering a universality between diagonal and quadratic networks.
 Our analysis provides a first-principles explanation of the weight spectra–generalization connection: underfitting, overfitting, and approximation errors correspond directly to distinct spectral features, yielding a firm foundation for empirical observations of heavy-tailed weight spectra and their link to generalization.

-There are many natural extensions of this work, such as exploring the extent of universality when additional structure is present in the data (e.g., non-trivial covariances), extending beyond Gaussian inputs and quadratic activations, providing a rigorous proof of the state evolution conjecture, or looking at compute scaling laws by analyzing performance GD/SGD as a function of the number of iterations.
+There are many natural extensions of this work, such as exploring additional structures present in the data (e.g., non-trivial covariances \citep{wortsman2025kernel}), extending beyond two-layer networks and quadratic activations \citep{barbier2025statistical}, providing a rigorous proof of the state evolution conjecture following \cite{miolane2021distribution}.
+Moreover, our current work only analyzes the global minimum, so we should also look at compute scaling laws of GD/SGD \citep{arous2025learning} as well as the implicit biases of SGD towards heavy tails and its relation to generalization \citep{gurbuzbalaban2021heavy,simsekli2020hausdorff,hodgkinson2022generalization}.
 We hope these results will motivate further progress toward a systematic theory of neural scaling laws.